mguenther/spring-kafka-event-processing-sampler/README.md

 [![Build Status](https://travis-ci.org/mguenther/spring-kafka-event-processing-sampler.svg?branch=master)](https://travis-ci.org/mguenther/spring-kafka-event-processing-sampler.svg)

-This repository contains a simple solution that demonstrates the integration of Kafka into a Spring Boot application using Spring Kafka, while leveraging Apache Avro as serialization framework for encoding events that are persisted to a Kafka log.
+This repository contains a simple solution that demonstrates the integration of Kafka into a Spring Boot application using [Spring for Apache Kafka](https://spring.io/projects/spring-kafka) (2.6.5), while leveraging Apache Avro as serialization framework for encoding events that are persisted to a Kafka log.
 The code presented in this repository is the joint work of [Boris Fresow](mailto://bfresow@gmail.com) and [Markus Günther](mailto://markus.guenther@gmail.com) as part of an article series on **Building Event-based applications with Spring Kafka** for the German [JavaMagazin](https://jaxenter.de/magazine/java-magazin).

 ## Modules